Etenil/roguerust/README.md

 ROGUERUST
 =========

-A Rogue-like game written in Rust.
+A text-only old-school Roguelike game written in Rust.
 Please see `TODO.md` for more info.

 What does it look like?
 -----------------------